 - Foam earplugs: These are the most commonly used form of hearing protection because they are inexpensive and provide a high noise reduction rating—up to 33dB.
 When inserted properly, they completely seal the ear canal, while the cellular composition of the foam creates tiny airspaces which fracture and re-fracture sound waves.

 - Passive earmuffs: This affordable choice fits over the ears and form a barrier to shield the ears from sound.
 Today’s passive earmuffs use carefully engineered materials and designs to fracture and re-fracture sound waves, resulting in higher NRRs than were possible with earlier passive earmuff designs.

 - Electronic earmuffs: These are more expensive, but offer unique benefits.
 They allow users to hear surrounding sounds at normal or even louder-than-normal levels, which is extremely helpful for conducting conversation or receiving range commands.
 When a dangerously loud sound over 82dB is detected, the circuitry compresses the sound to the speakers inside the earcups until the noise returns to a safe level.

-- If you love shooting and hunting, we strongly recommend that you try our Gloryfire Electronic Ear Protection for Shooting, our quality is one of the best products under $70.
+- If you love shooting and hunting, we strongly recommend that you try our Gloryfire Electronic Ear Protection for Shooting.

 - It is designed for shooters, hunters who need face to face communications in gun range with NRR 23dB.
 Gloryfire electronic hearing protection allows you to hear what's around you except gunshot while protecting your ears.
 It automatically amplifies low sounds while compressing loud sounds.